CEG-TU-Delft/africarain-docs/README.md

 # Africa Rainfall Data documentation

 User-facing documentation for Africa Rainfall project data.
-Go to the [ReadTheDocs version](https://africarain.readthedocs.io/en/latest/)
+This documentation is hosted at [africarain.readthedocs.io](https://africarain.readthedocs.io/en/latest/).

 ## Installation:
+These steps are required to edit files locally and publish to the Read The Docs site.

 1. Clone the repository